siderolabs/talos/website/content/docs/v0.8/Reference/configuration.md

       partitions:
         - mountpoint: /var/mnt/extra # Where to mount the partition.

-          # # This size of partition: either bytes or human readable representation.
+          # # The size of partition: either bytes or human readable representation.
+If `size:` is omitted, the partition is sized to occupy the full disk.

           # # Human readable representation.
           # size: 100 MB